Download the Guide!

 According to the BLS, some electricians enter apprenticeship programs after working as an electrician helper.
 The Home Builders Institute offers a pre-apprenticeship certificate training (PACT) program for eight construction trades, including electricians.

-Oregon licenses every level of this workforce at the state level — requiring applicants to meet job experience and classroom instruction requirements.
+Oregon licenses every level of this workforce at the state level, requiring applicants to meet job experience and classroom instruction requirements.
 Even apprentices must be registered with the state.
 Most people entering the electrician industry in Oregon learn on-the-job as an apprentice electrician either in a formal union or non-union apprenticeship or by working for an electrical contractor and taking classes at a local community college.
 All of these apprenticeships must be recognized by the state.

 The Northwest Commission on Colleges and Universities (NWCCU) has accredited several institutions in Oregon with electrical programs.
+Additionally, many training providers align their curriculum with the National Center for Construction Education and Research (NCCER) standards.
 All of them provide the educational element of apprenticeships registered through the state.
 Some have pre-apprenticeship programs to help students learn the basics before getting started in the electrical field.
-The following are Oregon community colleges that offer electrician classes and have been accredited by NWCCU:

 Blue Mountain Community College in Pendleton